pvolnov/py-near/docs/account.rst

 .. function:: create_account(account_id: str, public_key: Union[str, bytes], initial_balance: int, nowait=False)

     Create new account in subdomain of current account.
-For example, if current account is "test.near", you can create "wwww.test.near"
+For example, if current account is "test.near", you can create "sub.test.near"

     :param account_id: new account id
     :param public_key: add public key to new account
-    :param initial_balance: amount to transfer NEAR to new account
+    :param initial_balance: amount to transfer NEAR to new account in yoctoNEAR
-    :param nowait: is nowait is True, return transaction hash, else wait execution
+    :param nowait: if nowait is True, return transaction hash, else wait execution
     :return: transaction hash or TransactionResult

     .. code:: python